Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 # Azure AI Inference client library for Python

 The client Library (in preview) allows you to generate predictions from foundational models deployed to Azure AI Studio and Azure Machine Learning.
 It supports
 Serverless API endpoints and Managed Compute Endpoints (formerly known as Managed Online Endpoints).
-The client library makes services calls using REST AP version `2024-05-01-preview`, as documented in [Azure AI Model Inference API](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api).
+The client library makes services calls using REST API version `2024-05-01-preview`, as documented in [Azure AI Model Inference API](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api).
 For more information see [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).

 Use the model inference client library to: